RedVeil/TravessiaCredit-docs/README.md

 # Travessia Credit Docs

-Static multi-page documentation site for Travessia Credit, based on the provided PDF content.
+Static GitBook-style documentation site for Travessia Credit.

+The docs are now fully pre-rendered as static HTML pages with a hardcoded sidebar.

 ## Local preview